We Were Made for Each Other: Why Morality isn't Subjective

 In one of my favorite blog posts, The Egg by Andy Weir, I talk about how we are all more similar than we are different, and that the "golden rule" we learned in elementary school is actually more of a universal phenomenon.
 This concept, the notion that all humans share a strong interconnectedness, comes up in ancient philosophy as sympatheia.

-Sympatheia is something I really believe in and I realized it could answer some questions about morality.
+Sympatheia is something I really believe in.
+After some thought, I realized it could also answer some questions about morality.

 Many iconic philosophers sought to find the nature of morality as well as its foundations.
 Some might say that morality -- our sense of right and wrong -- comes from God.
 Others might say that it's in our design, while some suggest that it is entirely subjective.
 I want to refute that last point.

 Let's imagine a world where morality truly was subjective.
-Firstly, Anytime we as humans came to a disagreement, we'd be forced to chalk it up to "to each their own", we wouldn't be able to hold people accountable for immoral actions because our definitions of immoral could be vastly different or even contradictory.
+That would mean that any time we as humans came to a disagreement, we'd be forced to chalk it up to "to each their own."
+We wouldn't be able to hold people accountable for immoral actions because our definitions of immoral could be vastly different or even contradictory.
 In other words, there would be no standard to hold people to.

 How do people solve problems when they don't have agreed-upon rules and consequences?
 History suggests we resort to very bad things, like brute force for example.
 And through history, we already know that in a world in which manpower determines righteousness; crime, disenfranchisement, and suffering arise.
 This is how we know there must be shared morality; the alternative is not conducive to a flourishing society.